A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Case Studies

 \section{Case Studies}

 In this section, we present results on some case studies on representative days from a Dutch smart grid pilot \cite{dutch} and the EcoGrid EU project \cite{ecogrid}.
 We numerically study optimal prices and demands, and their corresponding payments and utility functions.
-We also show how our approach results in monetary savings for consumers.
+We show how our approach results in monetary savings for consumers.
 Furthermore, we show that increasing the number of periods provides more incentives for consumers' participation in demand response management.
 Additionally, we demonstrate the fast convergence of our distributed algorithm to optimal prices.
-We also release an open-source interactive tool containing the simulations using Python and Jupyter notebooks \cite{jupyter} in \cite{tool2}.
+We also release an open-source interactive tool containing the simulations in \cite{tool2}.
+For both the Dutch smart pilot and the EcoGrid EU projects, the data are unavailable in raw format.
+Thus, whenever it is needed, we estimate some data points from figures available in the corresponding references \cite{dutch,ecogrid}.